ingmapping/tile-generation/README.md

 ##### Map Data

 You'll need vector map data.
-If you want the whole planet, you'd better have both time and disk space...it's ~51 GB.
-I did my initial tests with two different datasets: the United States and Great Britain.
-They're large, 6.7GB and 1.2GB respectively, so they're not included here.
+Fortunaly, we have the awesome OpenMapTiles and OpenStreetMap contributors!
+If you want vector map data for the whole planet, you'd better have both time and disk space...it's ~51 GB.
+Initial tests with two different datasets: the United States and Great Britain were done by [CMU-CREATE-Lab/tile-generation](https://github.com/CMU-CREATE-Lab/tile-generation).
+In this project, tests were done with The Netherlands.
+All datasets are large, 6.7GB, 1.2GB and 954,6 MB respectively, so they're not included here.
 You'll need to download the .mbtiles archives from OpenMapTiles here:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Whole Planet<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;https://openmaptiles.com/downloads/planet/